Global Rescue: Organization

 Global Rescue is a membership organization offering individual and corporate memberships on a short-term or annual basis.
-Global Rescue supports clients from its global operations centers and offices in Manila, Philippines; Islamabad, Pakistan; San Juan, Puerto Rico; and Lebanon, New Hampshire.
-Clients include thee U.S. Ski Team, United States Postal Service, LPGA and NASA, among others.
+Global Rescue has operations centers and offices in Manila, Philippines; Islamabad, Pakistan; San Juan, Puerto Rico; and Lebanon, New Hampshire.
+Clients include the U.S. Ski Team, United States Postal Service, LPGA and NASA.

-Global Rescue conducts thousands of rescue operations per year around the world, including maritime rescues from Indonesia and Hong Kong, security extractions from Sudan, Nigeria, Israel and Chile, life-saving rescues following wild animal attacks by Cape buffalo, leopards and giraffes, high-altitude helicopter evacuations from Mount Everest, K2 and Aconcagua and many other remote locations.
+Global Rescue conducts thousands of rescue operations per year.

 History

 Global Rescue was founded in 2004 by Daniel Richards, an investment banker and private equity investor.
 Global Rescue was recognized as a Fast Company "Most Innovative Company" in 2024.
 Inc. awarded Global Rescue its "Best in Business" honor in 2022, the same year the firm received its ISO 9001 certification.
-In 2021, Outside named Global Rescue a "Best Place to Work".
 CNN calls Global Rescue an "extra layer of protection" for Olympic athletes and National Geographic advises trekkers to "Join Global Rescue."
 Among the global events for which Global Rescue has provided crisis response services in the 2006 Israeli conflict in Beirut, Lebanon; the 2008 terror attacks in Mumbai, India; the 2010 ash cloud in Western Europe; the 2012 coup attempt in Mali; and the 2015 earthquake in Nepal.

+Awards and recognition

+Global Rescue has earned accolades and wards from several travel publications.